bkaewell/self-driving-car/P4-advanced-finding-lanes/project_writeup.md

 * Compute the camera calibration matrix and distortion coefficients given a set of chessboard images
 * Apply a distortion correction to raw images
 * Use color transforms, gradients, etc., to create a thresholded binary image
-* Apply a perspective transform to rectify binary image ("birds-eye view")
+* Apply a perspective transform to rectify thresholded binary image ("birds-eye view")
 * Detect lane pixels and fit to find the lane boundary
 * Determine the curvature of the lane and vehicle position with respect to center
 * Warp the detected lane boundaries back onto the original image